 About Thomas E Read

-Dr. Read graduated cum laude with a bachelor’s degree in biology from Harvard University.
-He received his medical degree with honors from the University of California, San Francisco (UCSF) in 1988, and stayed at UCSF for residency training in general surgery, which he completed in 1995.
-During that time, he served two years as a research fellow at the UCSF Cardiovascular Research Institute.
-He completed residency training in colon and rectal surgery at the Lahey Clinic in Massachusetts in 1996.
+I graduated cum laude with a bachelor degree in biology from Harvard University.
+I received my medical degree with honors from the University of California, San Francisco (UCSF) in 1988, and subsequently completed my general residency in 1995.
+During those years, I served as a research fellow at the UCSF Cardiovascular Research Institute.
+I completed residency training in colon and rectal surgery at the Lahey Clinic in Massachusetts in 1996.

 I benefited from the mentorship of experienced physicians and surgeons during my training, and I believe we should “pay it forward”.
 Thus, I am dedicated to educating the next generation of physicians, and have served as program director for two colorectal surgery residency training programs, Coursemaster for medical students in surgery, and as ACGME Designated Institutional Official (DIO) responsible for graduate medical education.
 I have been fortunate to participate in the training of many outstanding physicians, and am grateful to have been the recipient of 22 awards for teaching, education and mentorship.

 From a research perspective, we continually push frontiers, trying to advance our understanding of diseases and how best to treat them, and are focused on outcomes from a patient perspective.
 I have been lucky to be able to share our work (and learn from others), as an invited lecturer at scientific meetings more than 350 times and as a visiting professor at more than 25 institutions.